MLS Cup: Rise of the California Clásico

 For the first time since 1997, the 2000 MLS Cup final saw a new club reach the finals along with the Fire.
 This time the Kansas City Wizards, now known as Sporting Kansas City, won their first MLS Cup with a 1–0 victory over the Fire.

 From 2001 through 2005, the MLS Cup finals saw a rising of the California Clásico when intrastate rivals L.A.
 Galaxy and the San Jose Earthquakes clashed in the 2001 final.
 The match also saw the rise of U.S. national Landon Donovan who won a Newcomer of the Year award and tallied the equalizer in the Earthquakes 2–1 championship victory over the Galaxy.

 With the largest crowd in MLS Cup history at hand, the New England Revolution took on the Galaxy in the 2002 finals.
 For the match, over 61,000 fans were in attendance at Gillette Stadium to witness the final.
 In the second period of sudden-death overtime, the Galaxy nabbed their first MLS Cup title, and sparked the start of a string of MLS Cup losses for the Revolution.

 The 2003 final saw the league leaders for that season go head-to-head.
 Two clubs that had MLS Cup experience, the Fire and Earthquakes, played for the final that year.
 The two clubs had successful regular season campaigns with the Fire winning their first Supporters' Shield, and the Earthquakes being the Western Conference regular season and post-season champions as well as having the second best overall regular season record.
 In a hotly contested match, the Earthquakes won with their second MLS Cup title with a 4–2 score making it the highest scoring MLS Cup final in league history (six goals).

-After a four-year absence, United made their fifth trip to the MLS Cup final, playing against the Wizards for MLS Cup 2004.
+After a four-year absence, United made their fifth trip to MLS Cup, playing against the Wizards for MLS Cup 2004.
 The match had four goals scored in the first 25 minutes, with United rallying for a 3–1 lead.
 Midway through the second half, United had relinquished a penalty kick.
 Josh Wolff scored for Kansas City, bringing the game within a goal.
 D.C.
 United was able to retain the lead, by winning their fourth MLS Cup title, by a score of 3–2.

 For the 2005 season, the Earthquakes, as the Supporters' Shield winners, fell to the Galaxy in the Playoffs.
-The Galaxy went on to win the MLS Cup, matching the Earthquakes at two.
+The Galaxy went on to win MLS Cup, matching the Earthquakes at two.